3 Aspen

 This music presents an integrated approach to music where games, the dimensions of music (pulse, rhythm, pitch etc), singing and playing instruments are all linked.

-As well as recorder lessons on a Wednesday, we will be having extra music lessons in class on a Tuesday.
-We will be learning about Roman motifs this half-term.
+As well as recorder lessons on a Wednesday, we will be having extra music lessons in class on a Friday.
+We will be learning about Caribbean music this half-term.

 PE

-This half term we will be learning all about tag rugby and taking part in team building games.
+This half term we will be learning all about athletics and gymnastics.

 Author Focus